VitriolicTurtle/kcnGame/gameprog.md

 	Theo Camille Gascogne              theocg           theocg@stud.ntnu.no       GithubID: iaminadequate          GitlabID: iaminadequate

 Video of the gameplay showing off the important parts of the game
-Direct link to gameplay video: todo
+Direct link to gameplay video: https://www.youtube.com/watch?v=sGTei1Su9AU

 Video for showing off the **code** that is tightly integrated with the game engine that is difficult to see from the text of the programming
 Direct link to code video: https://drive.google.com/file/d/1Fal30wCLYECyP797hIjye-b3Po-RVRSA/view?usp=sharing